redsanket/spark/external/oozie/guide/auth.rst

 To create a role in Oozie for a YCA allowed namespace:

 #.
 The user should create a role under `griduser <https://roles.corp.yahoo.com/ui/role?action=list&role=griduser>`_ namespace with name of the role as the headless user name.
-Refer to `Support YCAProtected Grid Service <http://twiki.corp.yahoo.com/view/Grid/SupportGYCA>`_
-   for details.

    #.
 File a `Jira issue with OpsDB <https://jira.corp.yahoo.com/servicedesk/customer/portal/89/create/554>`_
       to create a role.
 Your role name should use the syntax ``griduser.<username>``.